harishmugunthan/snowybot/README.md

-# Discord Bot Website Template
+# Snowy Discord Bot Website

 A modern, responsive website for the Discord music bot.
 This website showcases the bot's features, commands, and premium offerings with a sleek, user-friendly interface.